Updates and Patches

 Challenges and Best Practices

-- Patches may disrupt system stability.
+- Patches can sometimes affect system stability.

 Recommendations